syleetim/syleetim.github.io/assets/pdf/_cv/tim_lee_cv.md

 *Review, Federal Reserve Bank of St. Louis* 99(4):307--317, Oct 2017.

 ## Working Papers
+12. **The Causal Effect of Parents' Education on Children's Earnings**
+\newline\null\hfill
+with Nicolas Roys and Ananth Seshadri
+\newline
+*NBER* w32223, 2024.
+\newline
+*- R&R at* International Economic Review.

-12. **Binding Up the Nation's Wounds: An Economic Analysis of the Korean Reunification**
+1. **Binding Up the Nation's Wounds: An Economic Analysis of the Korean Reunification**
 \hfill
 with Yongseok Shin
 \newline